moba15/ioBroker.hiob/docs/en/graph.md

 ## Graph (only sql Adapter)

-### With Graph you can create graphs of data points recorded by SQL or history adapters.
+### With Graph you can create graphs of states recorded by SQL or history adapters.

 - Swipe left to delete a widget.
 - Press the plus sign at the bottom right.